nosami/vsonline/vs-online/reference/configuring.md

 # Configuring Visual Studio Environments

+> [!NOTE]
+> This document applies to Codespaces environments running on Linux instance types, Windows instance types cannot currently be customized.
+You can find more about the capabilities of the Windows instance types in document on [Windows customizations](configuring-windows.md).

 Visual Studio Online's [environments](../overview/what-is-vsonline.md#environments) are fully customizable on a per project basis.
 This is accomplished by including a `devcontainer.json` file in the project's repository.

 Example customizations include: